MicrosoftDocs/azure-devops-yaml-schema/task-reference/jenkins-queue-job-v1.md

 **`serverEndpoint`** - **Jenkins service endpoint**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the service endpoint for your Jenkins instance.
-Click the Manage link to a new Jenkins service endpoint.
+Click the Manage link (when using the task assistant) to create a new Jenkins service endpoint.
 <!-- :::editable-content-end::: -->
 <br>